weakish/dotfiles/README.md

 [Homebrew] and git will not be installed automatically if absent.
-After homebrew and git installed, execute the following command to set up a unix machine:
+After homebrew and git installed, execute the following commands to set up a unix machine:

     git clone https://github.com/weakish/dotfiles
     cd dotfiles